Thinking of developing your land or building your home?

 Before you build your home, it is important to familiarize yourself with construction-related laws in the Cook Islands.
-The following is not intended to provide legal, construction, design, or planning advice.
 It is the duty of anyone responsible for building work to understand and meet their obligations.

 Apply for a Building Permit